zachramsey/enhanced-radio-comm/docs/reports/biweekly_report_1.md

 ## 5. Describe the steps for the next two weeks (what each person will be working on each week)
 ### Week of 2/11/25:
+Over the next two weeks, we plan to purchase components for the embedded deliverable and start prototyping code for the embedded control group.
+This code will be just a simple WIFI protocol implementation so we can compare the bandwidth requirements to our compression network.
+Additionally, we plan to continue research and development on the AutoEncoder and core framework of our program to make steady progress toward completion.

 ### Week of 2/18/25:
+Trey will be in charge of placing an order for embedded controllers, and start planning and researching potential roadblocks for the control group code.